 Connecting A Component

-To remove a component from the Live View once you unplug it, move your mouse over the appropriate slot.
+To remove a component from the Live View once you unplug it, move the pointer over the appropriate slot.
 A “×” symbol appears in the top right corner of the slot.
 Click the symbol to remove the component.

 It can be confusing the figure out which kind of component can be plugged into which kind of slot and where that slot is on your Arduino. blokdots solves this problem for your, with the setup Wizard.